Clinical Trial VICCHEM1423

 7. Clinically significant coagulation abnormality, such as disseminated intravascular coagulation.

-8. Prior treatment with a FLT3 targeted therapy including sorafenib or investigational FLT3 inhibitors.
+9. Prior treatment with a FLT3 targeted therapy including sorafenib or investigational FLT3 inhibitors (not including the multi-kinase inhibitor, midostaurin).

 10. Major surgery within 4 weeks prior to screening.